 Making State Aid Work for the Decarbonisation of Europe

-This project, conducted jointly by Agora Energiewende and Client Earth combines legal, economic and energy transition expertise to develop an online repository and communication material on initially 20 case studies on EU state aid decisions relevant for climate protection and the EU’s energy transition.
+The project implementers Agora Energiewende and Client Earth used their legal, economic and energy expertise to develop an online database of their findings.
+They provided communication materials for 28 case studies in six thematic areas on EU state aid decisions.

 In addition, the project brought together stakeholders and climate and energy experts to exchange views on the interplay between state aid and decarbonisation in the EU.
 They were also able to network with the European Commission, Members of the European Parliament and national governments on this issue through the project’s communication activities in Brussels and selected Member States and regions.

 - The project analysed a total of 28 Commission decisions on state aid in six clusters: 1) capacity mechanisms 2) renewable energies 3) coal phase-out 4) CO2 pricing 5) industry 6) energy efficiency and district heating networks